-Despite a challenging market, the IMI delivered a strong performance again in 2019/20 with a Profit After Tax of £477k.
+Despite extraordinary circumstances, the IMI delivered a strong performance again in 2020/21 with a Profit after Tax of £19k.

-Turnover was £9.3m, £17k/0% up compared to last year, despite the uncertainty in the last month of the financial year.
-Managed investment returns were down compared to last year's performance.
-Expenditure was £8.7m, down compared to last year due to efficiencies realised after the prior year realignment of existing resources and good cost control.
-The overall performance, helped by the international business, eLearning MOT products, and financial initiatives has afforded the organisation the opportunity to increase its reserves as well as support the continued investment required to deliver its Business Objectives.
+Turnover was £7.1m, £2.3m/24% down compared to last year, reflecting the unexpected events of the financial year in which a global pandemic brought huge challenges to the industry.
+Expenditure was £7.7m, £1.0m/12% down compared to last year, due to cost control and lower direct costs as a result of the reduced operational activity during national lockdown restrictions.
+The overall performance, helped by eLearning MOT products, financial initiatives and a gain on investments has afforded the organisation the opportunity to increase its reserves as well as support the continued investment required to deliver its strategic business objectives.